bart147/GeodynGem_for_QGIS/README.md

-# Geodyn voor gemeenten
+# GeoDyn voor gemeenten

 DISCLAIMER: this plugin is still in development!

+GeoDynGemeenten is develop by BKGIS, for the municipality of Medemblik and designed by Mark Lamers.

-Tool for calculating wastewater prognoses based on
+Tool for calculating wastewater prognosis based on
-- municipal sewage systems (Kikker riodesk)
+- Municipal sewage systems (Kikker riodesk)
-- residental data (BAG)
+- Residental data (BAG)
-- housing development plans RIGO (https://www.plancapaciteit.nl/)
+- Housing development plans RIGO (https://www.plancapaciteit.nl/)
+- Household drinking water consumption

+This tool is based on GeoDynWaterschap.
+GeoDynWaterschap is an ArcGIS 10 toolbox for the Dutch Water Authorities.
+GeoDynWaterschap is develop by BKGIS, for the water Authority HHNK and designed by Mark Lamers.

 # Installation
 - Install the plugin with Plugin Manager in QGIS or download here https://plugins.qgis.org/plugins/GeodynGem/
 - Requires QGIS 2.x

 # Test
-Some imaginary sewage data for testing kan be downloaded from the repo: https://github.com/bart147/GeodynGem_for_QGIS/blob/master/test_shapefiles/test_shapefiles.zip
+Some imaginary data for testing can be downloaded from the repo: https://github.com/bart147/GeodynGem_for_QGIS/blob/master/test_shapefiles/test_shapefiles.zip

 Add the shapefiles to your QGIS project and open the plugin.